ATC rejects bail plea of MPA Faisal Zaman

 HARIPUR: An Anti-Terrorism Court (ATC) here on Friday rejected the bail application of Member Provincial Assembly Faisal Zaman.

-The MPA, belonging to a wealthy family reportedly owning ships and known as jahazaan wala due to this link, has been behind the bars since January 11 in the murder case of PTI's local leader Malik Tahir Iqbal and a former councillor Sardar Gul Nawaz.
+The MPA, belonging to a wealthy family reportedly owning ships and known asjahazaan wala due to this link, has been behind bars since January 11 in the murder case of PTI’s local leader Malik Tahir Iqbal and a former councillor Sardar Gul Nawaz.

+The two were gunned down by unknown attackers on the night of September 13, 2020 when they were on the way to Ghazi from Kotehra village.